 Poconite is a slow-release, organic soil enhancer that is excellent for use on flowers, lawns and trees.
-Produced by the City of Sumter Wastewater Treatment Plant, it is available locally at Tree House Nursery and Dalzell Ag Supply.
 It is also useful as a deer repellent.
-The City produces about 2,000 tons per year, much of which is shipped to Florida for use on their golf courses.
+The City produces over 1,000 tons per year, all of which is shipped to Florida for multiple agricultural uses.

 How is Poconite made?

-As wastewater enters the plant, large objects are separated by automatic bar racks.
+As wastewater enters the plant, large objects are separated by automatic bar screens.
 Sand and other small debris are removed, and the material is aerated and mixed with beneficial bacteria.
-The resulting "sludge" is pumped onto belt filter presses where the water is squeezed out, forming a putty-like cake.
-This is then heated in a rotating drum and converted to pellet-size Class A soil enhancer -- Poconite.
+The resulting “sludge” is pumped onto belt filter presses where the water is squeezed out, forming a putty-like cake.
+This is then heated in a rotating drum and converted to pellet-size Class A soil enhancer- Poconite.